Wondering how to paint a bookshelf: spray it or paint it by hand? This DIY tutorial walks through painting a bookshelf to take it from dark to light!

 You know what I do hate though?
 Moving big furniture.
 Who agrees?
 (You’re all raising your hands, right?)

-Kalen and I decided painting it by hand would be waaaaay easier than moving the bookshelf downstairs to paint and then moving it back up.
+Kalen and I decided painting the bookshelf right where it was would be waaaaay easier than moving the bookshelf downstairs to paint and then moving it back up.
 And guess what?
-After painting the whole thing by hand, I still agree.
+After painting the bookshelf by hand, I still agree.
+Plus I learned a few things about the best way to paint a bookshelf along the way.

 If you have a new (or new-to-you) bookshelf that you haven’t yet moved into your house, I’d leave it in the garage and spray it with either spray paint or a paint sprayer depending on the paint color you want to use.

 But if you already have the bookshelf in the room you want it in, I’d leave it.
-Especially if moving it would involve a flight of stairs.
+Especially if moving it involves a flight of stairs.

 Supply list for painting a bookshelf: